-Entering and matriculated first-year students who show promise of outstanding achievement in the and sciences are invited to participate in the School of Arts and Sciences Honors Program.
+Entering and matriculated first-year students who show promise of outstanding achievement in the arts and sciences are invited to participate in the School of Arts and Sciences Honors Program.
 In addition to regular coursework, School of Arts and Sciences Honors Program students pursue an enriched curriculum that includes:

 - special interdisciplinary honors seminars taught by leading faculty members

 - honors sections of regular courses, many of which fulfill school distribution requirements